AgremE/Open/README.md

 ## Requirment

-- An Device with windwo operative system install and touch screen capability
+- An Device with windows operative system install and touch screen capability
 - Visual Studio 2010 or Above